CloakingPotion/CaptureTheCarrot/README.md

 CaptureTheCarrot
 ================

 A private plugin made for CarrotCraft created by [TeamExitium](http://dev.bukkit.org/profiles/TeamExitium/).
+Currently a work in progress.